To Augment or Not to Augment? Diagnosing Distributional Symmetry Breaking: Theory

 \section{Theory}

 In this section, we elaborate on the theory of the main paper, including both more context and proofs of results.
-The earlier parts are dedicated to our study of ridge regression in \Cref{sec:theory}. \begin{itemize} \item \Cref{app:generalization-gap}: we review the result of \citet{elesedy2021provably}, which says that when data is invariant in distribution, test symmetrization always improves generalization error.
-(Unlike our analysis, this holds even in the non-linear setting.) \item \Cref{app:inv-aug-equivalence}: we show that using invariant features, or equivalently, restricting to invariant estimators --- which we call \emph{training symmetrization} --- is equivalent to data augmentation in the ridge regression setting. \item \Cref{app:bias-variance}: we record the bias-variance decompositions of risk for vanilla ridge regressions, test-time symmetrization, and data augmentation. \item \Cref{app:unbiased-proof}: we prove \Cref{thm:unbiased-linear-risk}, which generalizes \citet[Theorem 7]{elesedy2021provably} to non-invariant data, and to data augmentation. \item \Cref{app:perm-example}: we demonstrate in an explicit example that test-time symmetrization can arbitrarily increase risk when the data distribution is not invariant (in the under-parameterized regime). \item \Cref{app:deterministic-equivalence}: using random matrix theory, we derive asymptotic expressions (``deterministic equivalents'') for the bias and variance of each of our three estimators in the over-parameterized regime. \Cref{thm:isotropic} is a direct corollary. \item \Cref{app:minimal-model}: we analytically study our minimal model of covariance, proving \Cref{thm:overparameterized}.
+Most of the earlier parts are dedicated to our study of ridge regression in \Cref{sec:theory}. \begin{itemize} \item \Cref{app:grad_descent}: we formalize the motivating intuition for the paper, i.e. that ``equivariant methods lose information''.
+In particular, we prove that under an invariant loss function, gradient descent on an equivariant architecture yields exactly the same learned parameters, regardless of the group transformations applied to the training data. \item \Cref{app:generalization-gap}: we review the result of \citet{elesedy2021provably}, which says that when data is invariant in distribution, test symmetrization always improves generalization error.
+(Unlike our analysis, this holds even in the non-linear setting.) \item \Cref{app:inv-aug-equivalence}: we show that using invariant features, or equivalently, restricting to invariant estimators --- which we call \emph{training symmetrization} --- is equivalent to data augmentation in the ridge regression setting. \item \Cref{app:bias-variance}: we record the bias-variance decompositions of risk for vanilla ridge regressions, test-time symmetrization, and data augmentation. \item \Cref{app:unbiased-proof}: we prove \Cref{thm:unbiased-linear-risk}, which generalizes \citet[Theorem 7]{elesedy2021provably} to non-invariant data, and to data augmentation. \item \Cref{app:perm-example}: we demonstrate in an explicit example that test-time symmetrization can arbitrarily increase risk when the data distribution is not invariant (in the under-parameterized regime). \item \Cref{app:deterministic-equivalence}: using random matrix theory, we derive asymptotic expressions (``deterministic equivalents'') for the bias and variance of each of our three estimators in the over-parameterized regime.
+Fact \ref{thm:isotropic} is a direct corollary. \item \Cref{app:minimal-model}: we analytically study our minimal model of covariance, proving \Cref{thm:overparameterized}.
 We confirm our results empirically, as shown in \Cref{fig:theorem3-simulation}. \end{itemize}